TN60716/pdsnd_github/README.md

 Bikeshare

 ### Description
-Program to explore bikeshare data
+Program to explore bikeshare data, available cities are Chicago, New York City and Washington.

 ### Files used
 bikeshare.py